General – Guide to troubleshooting in WooCommerce

 Avoid troubleshooting in production.
 Having customers trying to make purchases in your store at the same time as you’re doing changes trying to locate a problem isn’t optimal.
 A better way to investigate the issue is to clone the entire website and install it in a test/sandbox environment.
 Several hosts offer a one click staging feature.
 If yours doesn’t you can clone your website via plugins like

 4. Update to the latest version A good ground rule is to always have a backup of your site and keep WordPress and installed plugins up to date.
 If you’re experiencing issues it’s a good way to start the troubleshooting with updating all your plugins to the latest version.

 5. Deactivate other plugins

-If you are experiencing problems with any of Krokedils payment gateways, we suggest that you deactivate all plugins except WooCommerce and the payment gateway plugin.
+If you are experiencing problems with any of Krokedils plugins, we suggest that you deactivate all plugins except WooCommerce and the plugin in question.
 Then you proceed with activation of the other plugins until you can reproduce the issue.